nimoseminov/A-Julia-Based-Study-of-Real-Lines-on-Del-Pezzo-Surfaces-of-Degree-3-and-4-in-RP-and-RP-/README.md

 \text{where } f_1 , f_2 \in H^0(\mathbb{P}^4, \mathcal{O}_{\mathbb{P}^4}(2)) \quad \text{or} \quad f_1 , f_2 \in \mathbb{R}[x_0, x_1, x_2, x_3, x_4]_2.
 $$

--We observe that although the number of real lines listed in the table can partially distinguish the topological types of del Pezzo surfaces, it does not provide a sufficient criterion for determining their complete topological structure.
+- We observe that although the number of real lines listed in the table can partially distinguish the topological types of del Pezzo surfaces, it does not provide a sufficient criterion for determining their complete topological structure.
 To more accurately identify the specific algebraic structure, we can enumerate the hyperplane equations corresponding to all real lines and further analyze their intersection relations.
 Specifically, each real line is determined by the intersection of two hyperplanes.
 By solving the system defined by these two hyperplanes, we obtain the real line, and then by examining the intersection relations among all such real lines, we can determine their mutual intersections.

 We construct a matrix $$\mathbf{A}$$ that encodes the intersection information between the real lines.